-2.2.1 Types of Investors in Alternative Funds There has been an increased demand for access to alternative investment funds in recent years.
-Investors are seeking more diversification than that offered by retail funds.
-Well-informed and institutional investors represent the majority of investors in alternative investment funds in Luxembourg, though there has been a trend towards retailisation of AIFs.
+2.2.1 Types of Investors in Alternative Funds

+There has been increased demand for access to AIFs in recent years, as investors seek more diversification than is offered by retail funds.
+Well-informed and institutional investors represent the majority of investors in AIFs in Luxembourg, although there has been a trend towards the retailisation of AIFs.